-10 ARTICLE 4 DIRECTIONS IN THE CONSERVATION AREA
+11 ARTICLE 4 DIRECTIONS IN THE CONSERVATION AREA

 Planning permission is needed for most forms of development, including many building alterations.
-But in order to prevent unnecessary interference in more straightforward work the "Town and Country Planning (General Permitted Development) Order 1995 " grants a general planning permission for some types of development, including some alterations to dwellinghouses.
+But in order to prevent unnecessary interference in more straightforward work the "Town and Country Planning (General Permitted Development) Order 1995" grants a general planning permission for some types of development, including some alterations to dwellinghouses.
 Because even these more simple developments can harm the character and appearance of a conservation area, Local Planning Authorities can remove these permitted development rights.
-This is done by the council making a Direction under Article 4 of the General Permitted Development Order.
+This is done by the Council making a Direction under Article 4 of the General Permitted Development Order.
+In this way 'Article 4 directions' bring within planning control development which would otherwise not need planning permission.